Symmetry operations and Critical Behaviour in Classical to Quantum Stochastic Processes: Classical and quantum stochastic processes

-where $\varrho(m-1)$ and $\varrho(n)$ stands for the initial and final ensembles respectively.
-Considering that every CPTP map admits a sum representation of Kraus operators \cite{kraus1983}.
-Each element in the sequence, Eq.(\ref{Eq:Quantum-process-def}), is written as follows
+In what follows, we will make use of the fact that every CPTP map admits a sum representation in terms of Kraus operators \cite{kraus1983}.
+Then, for each element in the Markov chain given in Eq.(\ref{Eq:Quantum-process-def}), we can write

-where the Kraus operators, $\{\K_\alpha\}$, satisfy the condition
+where the Kraus operators, $\{\K_\alpha(n)\}$, satisfy the condition

-Interestingly, even classical stochastic processes, as those in Eq.(\ref{Eq:CSProcess}) can be represented in this formalism of open quantum systems.
-First, by expressing the probability vector, $\bs{p}$, as a diagonal density matrix, $\bar\varrho$.
-Subsequently, by replacing the transition matrix, $\T$, by a map $\LT$,
+Note that the quantum Markov chains defined here, include classical processes such as the ones defined in~Eq.(\ref{Eq:CSProcess}).
+To see this, we first express the probability vector, $\bs{p}$, as a diagonal density matrix, $\bar\varrho$, and subsequently replace the transition matrices, $\T(n)$, by the quantum channels $\LT(n)$,